Even Benestad

-Even Benestad (born 16 September 1974 in Grimstad) is a Norwegian documentary film director.
+Even Benestad (born 16 September 1974 in Grimstad Municipality) is a Norwegian documentary film director.
 Benestad studied cinematography at Oslo Film and Television Academy.
 His first feature-length documentary All About My Father (2002), which was winner of the "Best Film" award (fiction and non-fiction) at the Amanda Awards in 2002.
 He is a huge fan of Italian Spaghetti Westerns, and other Italian b-pictures.